Watch Netflix's Sci-Fi Hit 'Dark' With Us

 Advertisement

 Hannah wants to offer Aleksander a deal.
-She unfolds the plastic bag and asks him if he recognizes it.
+She unfolds the plastic bag and asks him if he recognises it.
 The contents are in a safe place, but only if Charlotte is destroyed.

 Charlotte visits Peter at the church.
 She wants to know where Helge went after dinner and begins interrogating him about 1987.
 She wants to know if he used the bunker for anything and pulls out the penny.
 Peter suddenly gets a call — Helge is at the police station, confessing even though he never left the house.